TargetPackage/cytoscape.js-supportimages/README.md

 Download the library:

-- via npm: `npm install cytoscape-supportimages`,
+- via npm: `npm install @targetpackage/cytoscape-supportimages`,
-- via bower: `bower install cytoscape-supportimages`, or
+- via bower: `bower install @targetpackage/cytoscape-supportimages`, or
 - via direct download in the repository (probably from a tag).

 `require()` the library as appropriate for your project: